- U.S. Treasury Curve: Yields were higher on the long end of the curve while the short end was somewhat lower. The curve steepened.

-- Corporate Market Technicals: Investment grade (IG) corporate fixed-rate supply was $172 billion in January, a 16 percent year-over-year increase and IG mutual fund flows remained strong, per Barclays.
+- Corporate Market Technicals: Investment grade (IG) corporate fixed-rate bond gross supply was about $117 billion, per Barclays.

 Municipal Market Review

 January’s new issue supply totaled roughly $24 billion, according to The Bond Buyer, and marked its lowest level since 2018.
 Supply dropped more than $10 billion compared to the prior month and fell an estimated $8 billion versus January 2020.
 Taxable municipal bonds continued to be a strong presence, representing about 28 percent of total volume.

 Cash from maturities and coupon payments swelled during the month.
 This coupled with strong mutual fund inflows, which totaled $13.8 billion, per JP Morgan, helped fuel strong demand, compressing spreads and pushing ratios lower.

 The slope of the municipal yield curve was broadly unchanged during the month.
 The 2s and 5s, 2s10s and 5s10s curves steepened by 3bps, 4, bps and 1bp, respectively.

 With Treasury yields increasing and municipal yields treading water, Municipal/Treasury (M/T) ratios were lower than one month and one year ago.
 Notably, the 5-year ratio hovered near 50 percent by month end.

 For January, the Bloomberg Barclays 1-10 Year Blend Index gained 0.38 percent and the Managed Money Short/Intermediate Index finished 0.20 percent higher.
 Per Barclays, lower-rated bonds outperformed higher-rated bonds by a wide margin.
 Bonds with intermediate maturities—5 to 15 years—outperformed shorter maturities and trailed the 30-year bond return.